 Saskatoon is growing and as a result, the Municipal Wards Commission must establish new ward boundaries.
-The current boundaries came into effect in 2016 and, under The Cities Act, each ward must meet the legislated population variance requirement, meaning they are within the required population range of 24,372-29,787.
-Recent population estimates show the populations of wards 5 and 8 fall below the variation limit and wards 7 and 10 exceeded the limit.
+Current boundaries came into effect in 2016 and, under The Cities Act, each ward must meet the legislated population variance requirement, meaning they are within the required population range of 24,372 - 29,787.
+Recent population statistics show the populations of wards 5 and 8 fall below the variation limit and wards 7 and 10 exceeded the limit.
 As such, the Municipal Wards Commission sought input from citizens on three proposed options and made a decision to alter ward boundaries based on feedback received, legislated population requirements, community connections and interactions, and the integrity of neighbourhood boundaries.